ahdingyantech/roles-field/README.md

 ```

 ## Usage
-in a model width a field named 'roles_mask':
+in a model with a field named 'roles_mask' (you can use any other field name):

 ```ruby
 # generate a model with a integer field